Lehigh University physician suspended over harassment suit

 Pennsylvania’s Lehigh University suspended the interim director of the student health center Friday in response to a lawsuit that says he sexually harassed co-workers and performed inappropriate breast exams on students.

 Former medical assistant Christine Feit claims she was fired by Lehigh in retaliation for reporting misconduct by the interim director, Dr. Thomas Novak.
-Her federal lawsuit suit said that Novak routinely made inappropriate sexual remarks about students and staff members, tried to perform pelvic exams without gloves, and once agreed with a nursing supervisor’s characterization that he was “copping a feel” with students.
+Her federal lawsuit said that Novak routinely made inappropriate sexual remarks about students and staff members, tried to perform pelvic exams without gloves, and once agreed with a nursing supervisor’s characterization that he was “copping a feel” with students.

 Lehigh did nothing to address Novak’s behavior and instead fired Feit, the suit said.